-An employee injured on the job in California is generally limited to seeking recovery by filing a workers’ compensation claim.
+An employee injured on the job is generally limited to seeking recovery by filing a workers’ compensation claim.
 This means he or she cannot sue the employer in civil court.

 However, there are five primary exceptions in which an employee can sue employers for a work-related injury.
 These are situations where: